DavidOwoniyi/AI-Accessibility-Enhancements-for-the-Disabled/README.md

 - Usage:
   - The script prompts you to start capturing images for each gesture by pressing 'r'.
   - Captures 300 images per gesture, which are stored in a directory corresponding to the gesture label.
+  - Move your hands back and forth, closer/farther from the camera and within the camera frame to vary the distances.
+This is to ensure that gestures can be detected from varying distances.
   - Press 'x' to exit the program at any time.

  2. **Data Preprocessing Script (`Create the dataset.py`)**: